Econocom

+Econocom Group SE is a European business-to-business (B2B) digital services provider specialized in digital transformation for private and public organizations.
+Founded in 1974 by Jean-Louis Bouchard under the name Europe Computer Systèmes (ECS), the group operates across the digital value chain, including workplace solutions, IT and audiovisual infrastructure, and technology asset financing.

+The company operates in 16 countries, employs approximately 8,680 people as of 2025, and reported revenue of €2.9 billion in 2025.
+It is listed on Euronext Brussels.

+Operations

+Econocom provides digital transformation services to private companies and public sector organizations.
+Its activities include the supply, integration, management and financing of IT and audiovisual equipment, as well as associated services such as maintenance, user support and refurbishment.

+Since 2023, the group has organized its activities into four main areas: workplace solutions, IT infrastructure and networks, audiovisual solutions, and technology asset financing.

-History of the group
+History

 Inception and early years

-Jean-Louis Bouchard founded the group in 1974 under the names of Europe Computer Systèmes (ECS) in France.
-Twelve years later, in 1986, he sold his stake in the ECS France to Société Générale but bought back all the foreign subsidiaries and merged them with Econocom, an American SMB he had recently taken over.
-The subsidiaries and group were renamed "Econocom".
-That same year, Econocom Belgium was listed on the secondary market of the Brussels stock exchange.
-Econocom Distribution acquired Asystel Belgium in 1993, which made them the leading IT distributor in the Benelux region.
+Jean-Louis Bouchard founded the group in France in 1974 as Europe Computer Systèmes (ECS).
+In 1986, he sold his stake in ECS France to Société Générale but reacquired all foreign subordinate companies to merge them with Econocom, an American company he had recently acquired.
+The subsidiaries and the group were renamed Econocom.
+That same year, Econocom Belgium was listed on the secondary market of the Brussels Stock Exchange.
+Econocom Distribution acquired Asystel Belgium in 1993, adding IT distribution operations in the Benelux region.

 International expansion

-Econocom was listed on the primary market of the Brussels stock exchange in 1996.
-Four years later, Econocom was listed on the secondary market of the Paris stock exchange.
-The group diversified by setting up Econocom Telecom.
-That same year, they exchanged an offer for Infopoint.
-In 2001, the group had employed 2000 people.
+Econocom was listed on the primary market of the Brussels Stock Exchange in 1996.
+Four years later, it was listed on the secondary market of the Paris Stock Exchange.
+The group established Econocom Telecom and made an offer for InfoPoint.
+By 2001, the group employed 2,000 people.

-In 2002 they acquired Comdisco-Promodata in France (administrative and financial IT asset management), followed two years later by the acquisition Signal Service France.
-In 2005, the group concentrated its business in 5 European countries: Belgium, France, the Netherlands, Spain and Italy.
-Econocom later sold off its Swiss subsidiary and closed its financing operations in the United States.
+In 2002, Econocom acquired Comdisco-Promo data in France, which focused on administrative and financial IT asset management.
+This was followed two years later by the acquisition of Signal Service France.
+By 2005, the group operated in Belgium, France, the Netherlands, Spain, and Italy.
+Econocom later sold its Swiss subsidiary and closed its financing operations in the United States.

-In 2006 they branched into telecoms by acquiring Avenir Telecom's business division.
-The next year, they expanded its telecoms division and acquired the Carphone Warehouse France's "Business" division.
-The group doubled its sales force in Italy by acquiring Tecnolease, an Italian IT leasing company.
-They acquired Databail, a French IT infrastructure funding company in 2008.
-They opened a nearshore remote service facility in Rabat, Morocco the next year, which employed 300 multilingual staff.
+The company entered the telecommunications sector in 2006 by acquiring Avenir Telecom's business division.
+The following year, Econocom expanded this division by acquiring the business division of Carphone Warehouse France.
+It also acquired Tecnolease, an Italian IT leasing company.
+In 2008, it acquired Data bail, a French IT infrastructure funding company.
+The next year, it opened a nearshore remote service facility in Rabat, Morocco, employing 300 people.

-Société Générale sold ECS in October 2010 and Jean-Louis Bouchard bought back the company he set up over thirty-five years before and merged it with Econocom.

-They launched "7 Remote Services" in 2010, a service designed to assist companies in migrating their IT estate to Microsoft’s latest operating system.
+In October 2010, Société Générale sold ECS.
+Jean-Louis Bouchard, who had founded ECS in 1974, purchased the company and merged it with Econocom.
+That same year, the group launched "7 Remote Services," a service for migrating IT infrastructure to Microsoft operating systems.